 The Food and Drug Administration’s decision to approve Zohydro ER (extended release), a pure form of the painkiller hydrocodone, has stirred opposition from many addiction medicine experts, public health officials and legislators.
 Join Together spoke with Dr. Richard Blondell, Vice Chair for Addiction Medicine in the State University of New York at Buffalo Department of Family Medicine, about the issue.

 Manufacturers of e-cigarettes say they are pleased with the Food and Drug Administration’s proposed regulations of e-cigarettes, The Wall Street Journal reports.
 Consumer groups said the rules don’t go far enough, according to USA Today.

-The Food and Drug Administration on Thursday announced it is extending its oversight to all tobacco products, including e-cigarettes, Reuters reports.
-The agency will ban sales of e-cigarettes, cigars, pipe tobacco and hookah tobacco to people under age 18.
+The Food and Drug Administration announced new rules on Thursday that would allow the agency to regulate e-cigarettes, The New York Times reports.
+The proposed rules would ban the sale of e-cigarettes, cigars and pipe tobacco to anyone under age 18.

 An advisory panel of the Food and Drug Administration voted Tuesday against approving a combination morphine-oxycodone painkiller, NPR reports.
 The drug, Moxduo, would be the first medication to combine both opioids in one capsule.